Ranushka/Remote_control_app/host/README.md

 # Remote Control Host (Node.js)

-This package exposes a lightweight WebSocket server that the iOS/iPadOS controller can use to deliver mouse and keyboard events to a Mac.
+This package exposes a lightweight WebSocket server that the iOS/iPadOS controller can use to deliver mouse and keyboard events to a Mac or Linux desktop.

 ## Features

 - Detects the primary IPv4 address and spins up a WebSocket server.
 - Prints a QR code containing the connection payload (`ws://<ip>:<port>` and session identifier).
 - Parses controller messages for mouse, keyboard, scroll, and custom commands.
-- Delegates to a pluggable `InputBridge` that uses [`robotjs`](https://github.com/octalmage/robotjs) when available, otherwise logs events for development.
+- Delegates to a pluggable `InputBridge` that uses [`robotjs`](https://github.com/octalmage/robotjs) when available.
+On Linux, it will fall back to `xdotool`/`pactl`/`amixer` when robot access is unavailable.

 ## Getting Started